-EXAMPLE: The participant reports knee pain at the screening visit, which the study partner states is due to osteoarthritis.
-Record this on the Medical History form as 'Osteoarthritis' and on the Pre-Existing Checklist select 'present' to musculoskeletal pain, with details of this pain recorded on the Pre-Existing Symptoms Log.
+EXAMPLE: The participant reports knee pain, which the study partner states is due to osteoarthritis.
+Record this on the medical history as 'Osteoarthritis' and on the Baseline symptoms log as 'Intermittent knee pain due to chronic osteoarthritis'.

 Wherever possible, use medical terminology and a diagnosis for documenting symptoms.
-Do not record Pre-Existing Symptoms in the participant's, or study partner's, own words.
-Enter details for all symptoms marked "Present" on the Pre-Existing Symptoms Checklist on the Pre-Existing Symptoms Log.
+Do not record Baseline Symptoms in the participant's, or study partner's, own words.
+Enter details for all symptoms marked present on the Baseline Symptoms Checklist on the Baseline Symptoms Log.

-- Enter both the symptom number and name on the Pre-Existing Symptoms Log. - Date of onset may be estimated if necessary.
+- Enter both the symptom number and name. - Date of onset may be estimated if necessary.
 An estimated Month is required if the symptom began within the same calendar year.

 EXAMPLE: If participant reports pain, elaborate on location of pain - "Pain in right foot".

-At each subsequent visit, review the Pre-Existing Symptoms Checklist with the participant and study partner and:
+At each subsequent visit, review the 'Diagnosis and Symptoms Checklist' with the participant and study partner to ensure any new events are reported.
+Review the Diagnosis and Symptoms Log to confirm whether any symptoms have ceased or worsened.
+The eCRF will require confirmation that the log was reviewed.

-- If the symptom has ceased, enter the date the symptom ceased on the Pre-Existing Symptoms Log. - If the symptom has worsened in chronicity or severity from the participants screening visit or initial visit under ADNI2, enter the date the symptom changed in the "Date Ceased" box on the Pre-Existing Symptoms Log and create a new Adverse Event on the AE / Hospitalization Log and NOT an entry on the pre-existing symptoms checklist /log. - ⇒ If the symptom is still present at the end of the study, check the box on the Pre-Existing Symptoms Log under "CONT'G AT FINAL FOLLOW UP?"

-NOTE: If a symptom has improved in chronicity or severity from screening, do not create a new entry.
+- If the symptom has ceased, enter the date. - If the symptom has worsened in chronicity or severity from screening, enter the date the symptom changed in the "Date Ceased" boxes on the log and create a new Adverse Event documenting the change in the symptom. - If the symptom is still present at the end of the study, check "Yes" for the question, "Is the symptom ongoing?" - NOTE: If a symptom has improved in chronicity or severity from screening, do not create a new entry.
+Only record new or worsening of symptoms.